-Liberty Square is in Budapest, the capital of Hungary and home to over three million people.
+Liberty Square is in Budapest, the capital of Hungary and home to almost two million people.
 Budapest was originally a Celtic settlement with an ancient history.
 The Hungarians moved in during the ninth century and have had a tumultuous existence beginning with domination by the Roman Empire and being pillaged by the Mongols and continuing through world wars and Communist revolutions.
 The plot of land has, obviously, seen all of this, but it only became “Liberty Square” recently.

 In 1786, a massive troop barracks was built on the location by the Austrians.
 The barracks would go on to play a bloody role in the struggle for Hungarian independence from the Hapsburg dynasty.
 Many Hungarians were imprisoned and executed at the barracks, including a Prime Minister.
 After the Austria-Hungary Compromise in 1867, plans were made to demolish the barracks which were finally completed in 1897 when room was made for the square.

 During the 20th Century, the square was the scene of protest and revolution and war.
 It became a monument to communist liberation (and is still the home to the last remaining communist statue) as well as a symbol of freedom from communism in the form of a statue of American President Ronald Reagan.
 The square itself is a part of, and symbolic of, the history of Hungary and Budapest over the last 250 years.

 Ronald Reagan is honored in the square for his contribution to ending the Cold War and subsequently freeing Hungary from the Soviet Union.
 Reagan gave the famous speech calling on Mikhail Gorbachev to tear down the Berlin wall.
 He took a firm stance against the Soviet Union which helped lead to the eventual collapse.
 The monument looks out over the World War II memorial to fallen Soviet Soldiers.